kestra-io/examples/terraform_oss.md

+In this hands-on demonstration, we're gonna build a CI/CD process for data pipelines with Kestra and Terraform.

 # What is Terraform

-[Terraform](https://developer.hashicorp.com/terraform/intro) is an open-source infrastructure as code tool that allows defining and managing resources using human-readable **declarative configuration**, which is **cloud agnostic**.
+[Terraform](https://developer.hashicorp.com/terraform/intro) is an open-source infrastructure as code tool that allows developers to define and manage resources using a human-readable, cloud-agnostic,  **declarative configuration**.

-With Terraform, you can **automate** provisioning and managing changes to your infrastructure using declarative code defined in HCL = HashiCorp configuration language.
+With Terraform, you can **automate** provisioning and managing changes to your infrastructure using declarative code defined in HCL (HashiCorp Configuration Language).

-It reduces the human error resulting from **manual operations**, often referred to as ClickOps.
-Instead of clicking through a UI or running a series of commands manually, you can define a **process** in **code** that you can execute with a single command.
+Here is an example syntax.

+The declarative "Infrastructure as Code" approach eliminates the need for the user to know whether a component needs to be provisioned, modified, or destroyed.
+What's declared in the configuration is what gets compared to the current state and applied.

+In this example, we declare that an S3 bucket resource should exist.
+In square brackets we specify the criteria such as bucket name.

+When you run terraform apply, Terraform will compare the desired state with the current state and deploy changes if necessary.
+In this example, the S3 bucket had to be created.

 ---

 # How to integrate Kestra with IaC: CI/CD with Terraform